SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 comments: true
 ---

-You all are scaring me, with your science denying, mask refusing, socially close quarters, holiday travelling ways.
+__DRAFT__ You all are scaring me, with your science denying, mask refusing, socially close quarters, holiday travelling ways.
 C'mon: wear a mask, socially distance, avoid indoor gatherings, get a flu shot.
 At least _pretend to try_ you want to live until the vaccine is available, ok?
 Then maybe you won't randomly kill the rest of us, who _do_ want to live.